tranhuudang/diccon_evo/README.md

 flutter run
 ```
 ## Support
 You can support us by downloading the application & leave us feedback.
-Optionally, you can purchase add-ons in Spooky to try different features as well as support us.

 ## License
 Spooky is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.